Frequently Asked Questions

 No, interns are expected to provide their own transportation to the orientation training and to your host placement site.

 Some host sites may require access to a car to visit worksites, interview workers, or attend meetings not accessible by mass transit.
-You will be asked in your application if you have access to a vehicle during the internship.
-Your host site will reimburse you for any travel required within the field via vehicle
+You will be asked in your application if you have access to a vehicle during the internship, however our interns are not required to drive or own a vehicle.
+Your host site will reimburse you for any travel required between the host site and the assigned turf.

 Are there remote work options?